elipZis/aPing/README.md

 ```

 You can override these options by passing the same key.

+#### Worker
+How many parallel processes should be spawned to query your endpoints.

+*Ensure that your endpoint can handle multiple requests, otherwise multiple workers might run into the timeout.*

 #### Output
 Define an output format.
 The output is written to a local `aping.XYZ` file, depending on your choice.